AMSTERDAM REVIEW

 at how you wear the ephemeral ornament with eternal sense.

-Oh, if only we knew how to blossom: our heart would rise above
+If only we knew how to blossom: our heart would rise above

 every small danger and find peace in the greatest danger of all.